The Bluffton University Policy and Procedures on Sexual and Gender-Based Misconduct and other Forms of Interpersonal Violence

 Examples of Sanctioning for Sexual Misconduct

-Any person found responsible for non-consensual sexual contact policy (where no intercourse has occurred) will likely receive a sanction ranging from probation to expulsion, depending on the severity of the incident, and taking into account any previous disciplinary violations.
+- Any person found responsible for nonconsensual sexual contact (where no intercourse has occurred) will likely receive a sanction ranging from probation to expulsion, depending on the severity of the incident, and taking into account any previous disciplinary violations.*

-- Any person found responsible for non-consensual sexual intercourse policy will likely face a recommended sanction of suspension or expulsion (student) or suspension or termination (employee).
+- Any person found responsible for nonconsensual sexual intercourse will likely face a recommended sanction of suspension or expulsion (student) or suspension or termination (employee).*

 - Any person found responsible for sexual exploitation or sexual harassment will likely receive a recommended sanction ranging from warning to expulsion or termination, depending on the severity of the incident, and taking into account any previous disciplinary violations.*

-A decision reached by the review panel may be appealed by the reporting party or responding party to the Title IX coordinator or the deputy coordinator.
-An appeal must be submitted in writing within five (5) business days of receiving the decision of the review panel.
+A decision reached by the Review Panel may be appealed by the Reporting or Responding Party to the vice president for enrollment management (vice president) or a designee.
+An appeal must be submitted in writing within five (5) business days of receiving the decision of the Review Panel.
 An appeal will only be considered if it falls within one of the following categories:

-- Sanction(s) imposed were substantially disproportionate to the severity of the violation of the sexual misconduct policy which the responding party was found to have committed.
+- Sanction(s) imposed were substantially disproportionate to the severity of the violation of the Policy which the Responding Party was found to have committed.

-If an appeal is upheld by coordinator or deputy coordinator, the matter shall be returned to the original review panel to allow reconsideration of the original determination and/or sanction(s).
-The coordinator or deputy coordinator may also remand the hearing back to a new panel or order a new investigation.
+If an appeal is upheld by the vice president or designee, the matter shall be returned to the original Review Panel to allow reconsideration of the original determination and/or sanction(s).
+The vice president or designee may also remand the hearing back to a new panel or order a new investigation.

-The university prohibits any forms of retaliation against an individual for the purpose of interfering with that individual’s rights or privileges secured under Title IX.
-This means that the university will not tolerate any form of retaliation taken against anyone who reports or publicly opposes conduct prohibited by this policy or anyone who cooperates in the investigation of a report of conduct prohibited by this policy.
+The university prohibits any forms of retaliation against an individual or the individual’s family or friends for the purpose of interfering with that individual’s rights or privileges secured under Title IX.
+This means that the university will not tolerate any form of retaliation taken against anyone who reports or publicly opposes conduct prohibited by this Policy, or anyone who cooperates in the investigation of a report of conduct prohibited by this Policy.

 The university expects all community members to take reasonable and prudent actions to prevent or stop an act of sexual misconduct.
 Taking action may include direct intervention, calling law enforcement or seeking assistance from a person in authority.
 The university will support its members who choose to intervene in this fashion.